a2un/BoBFinathon/Instructions to use kychain zip file.md

 Launch wamp server

-* In your browswer go to "localhost/kychaindemo' If all is well you'll aee a website similar to [this](http://52.172.209.229/multichain-web-demo/)
+* In your browswer go to "localhost/kychaindemo' If all is well you'll see a website similar to [this](http://52.172.209.229/multichain-web-demo/)

 * Launch another cmd instance and run the following commands:
 `cd  <path>/<to>/kychainexplorer/`<br/>